Yoga is a light, which once lit, will never dim. The better your practice, the brighter the flame. – B.K.S. Iyengar

 1. You will have “off” days

-Our month-long immersion program was held six days a week, 9 am to 6 pm from Tuesday to Friday, 12:30 pm to 5:30 pm on Saturday and Sunday.
-You will experience days where you just CBF.
+Our month-long immersion 200-hour yoga teacher training program was held six days a week, 9 AM to 6 PM from Tuesday to Friday, 12:30 PM to 5:30 PM on Saturday and Sunday.
+You will experience days where you just cannot.
 If you are doing your teacher training with an experienced school, this won’t be their first time at the rodeo and they will understand and fully expect this from you.

 2. You will get stronger